ALT Investors Have Opportunity to Lead Altimmune, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., May 30, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Altimmune, Inc. ("Altimmune" or the "Company") (NASDAQ: ALT).
+LOS ANGELES, June 6, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Altimmune, Inc. ("Altimmune" or the "Company") (NASDAQ: ALT).

 Class Period: December 1, 2023 – April 26, 2024